TZeys/deejxchanger/README.md

 > **_New:_** [work-in-progress deej FAQ](./docs/faq/faq.md)!

-deej consists of a [lightweight desktop client](#features) written in Go, and an Arduino-based hardware setup that's simple and cheap to build. [**Check out some versions built by members of our community!**](./community.md)
+deejxchanger consists of a [lightweight desktop client](#features) written in Go, and an Arduino-based hardware setup that's simple and cheap to build. [**Check out some versions built by members of our community!**](./community.md)

 **[Download the latest release](https://github.com/TZeys/deejxchanger/releases/tag/V0.01) | [Video demonstration](https://youtu.be/VoByJ4USMr8) | [Build video by Tech Always](https://youtu.be/x2yXbFiiAeI)**